TRANSFORMING LIVES THROUGH MOVEMENT

 Children and their caregivers discover the joys of movement through games, stories, and songs.
 These early classes introduce children to group learning environments while using movement to develop strong bonds with their caregivers.
 Children also develop large and fine motor skills in classes that emphasize observation, exploration, manipulation, imitation, and repetition.

-Creative Movement classes offer a fun environment for children to explore, improvise, and express themselves through movement.
+• Creative Movement 1, Ages 3–5 (Pre–K), classes offer a fun environment for children to explore, improvise, and express themselves through movement.
 Children develop large and fine motor skills, as well as coordination, rhythm, teamwork, and listening skills.

-In Creative Movement 2, children learn the structure of a dance class and terminology through improvisation and games.
+• In Creative Movement 2, Ages 5–7 (K-1), children learn the structure of a dance class and terminology through improvisation and games.
 Young dancers are challenged with more complex routines exploring the dance concepts of Body, Action, Space, Time, and Energy.

-Creative Dance for youth living with and without disabilities.
+• All Abilities Dancing 1, Ages 7–11, offers creative dance for youth with and without disabilities.
 This class will focus on positive body awareness, creativity, teamwork, motor coordination, and personal expression.

 Based on rhythms from Africa and the diaspora, Afro-Modern Dance is a contemporary class where dancers explore full-body expression rooted in West African, Caribbean, and American dance traditions.
 Focus on wellness, community, improvisation, and fluidity across movement styles.

-Ballet skills, terminology, rhythm, and coordination will be taught with an emphasis on body-positive awareness to skill-building, flexibility, and coordination.
+Ballet skills, terminology, rhythm, and coordination will be taught, emphasizing body-positive awareness to skill-building, flexibility, and coordination.
 Students will be introduced to spatial awareness, musicality, steps, and the alignment of ballet technique.

 This class will introduce students to both the exploration of the choreographic process and the basic tools used in choreography.
 Students will learn dance-making through improvisation, activities, and discussion.

-Introduction to Modern Dance, through improvisation and technique.
-Explores concepts of Space, Time, Body, Effort, Movement, and Form.
+• Modern 1, Ages 7-9 (grades 2-3), introduces Modern Dance through improvisation and technique, exploring Space, Time, Body, Effort, Movement, and Form.
 Students develop listening skills, problem-solving skills, perception and evaluation skills, and teamwork through large and small group activities.

-Modern dance learning through technique, improvisation, and choreography.
+• Modern 2, Ages 9–11 (grades 4–5), continues modern dance learning through technique, improvisation, and choreography.

 This class is full of energetic choreography that offers a glimpse into the history of hip hop, including the styles that created and made hip hop so popular (i.e. breaking, popping, locking, and house).

-“…I learned to channel my energy and share my emotion.
-I learned to love my body for how it can learn and what it can express.
-I also learned how”
+“…I learned to channel my energy and share my emotions.
+I learned to love my body for how it can learn and what it can express.”

 -Emily Winkler-Morey